 How secure are your small business assets from fraud, identity theft and cybercrime?

-According to the Association of Certified Fraud Examiners (ACFE), companies with less than 100 employees lose approximately $155,000 as a result of fraud each year.
+According to the Association of Certified Fraud Examiners (ACFE), companies with fewer than 100 employees lose approximately $155,000 as a result of fraud each year.
 Small businesses also have a higher fraud rate than larger companies and non-business owners.
 One of the most frequent sources of fraud is credit card abuse – largely due to the fact that few business owners actually take the time to go through every line item on their bill or choose to mingle business and personal accounts.

 Other sources of fraud stem from an overall lack of security across the business – such as inadequate network and computer security and a lack of background checks when hiring employees.

 Don’t be a victim!
 Here are some tips you can take to better protect your business from some common forms of fraud and cybercrime.

 Since this is a common area of fraud for everyone from sole proprietors to employee-based firms, this one goes at the top of the list.
 Start by separating your personal banking and credit cards from your business accounts – this will ensure fraudsters don’t get their hands on ALL your money.
 Separating your accounts will also make it easier to track your business expenses and report deductions on your tax return.